 Engage in sustained and original research which is relevant for professional development within academia, public administration, private industry and NGOs.
 You will benefit from faculty-led inter-institutional and university-wide research centers and research networks, such as the:

+Admission Requirements.
 An undergraduate honours degree or the equivalent is required with a minimum GPA of 3.30.
 Students who do not have the necessary background in political science, as well as in the concentration which they have chosen, may be required to take specific undergraduate courses in addition to the regular program.
 In certain cases, applicants may be required to complete a qualifying program in order to be eligible for admission to the graduate program.
-Students who were educated outside Canada and whose mother tongue is neither English nor French will be required to successfully complete TOEFL (Test of English as a Foreign Language) or the International English Language Testing System (IELTS) exam before being admitted.

 Students must take two core courses for a total of 6 credits: